veganaize/closure-compiler/Warnings.md

 Name|Effect|Default Value
 ----|------|-----------------
-accessControls|Warnings when @deprecated, @private, @protected, or @package are violated.|OFF ambiguousFunctionDecl|Warnings about ambiguous definitions of functions.
+accessControls|Warnings when @deprecated, @private, @protected, or @package are violated.|OFF ambiguousFunctionDecl|[DELETED in v20200101] Warnings about ambiguous definitions of functions.
 On Chrome, <br/> if (false) { function f() {} } <br/> declared 'f' in the global scope anyway.
-Future versions of javascript forbid this, because the <br/> actual semantics differ between browsers.|ERROR checkDebuggerStatement|Warnings when the 'debugger' keyword is used.|OFF checkEventfulObjectDisposal|Warnings about undisposed eventful objects.|OFF checkRegExp|Warnings about weird regular expression literals|OFF checkTypes|Type-checking|WARNING checkVars|Warnings when vars are not declared or declared multiple times in the global scope.|ERROR
+Future versions of javascript forbid this, because the <br/> actual semantics differ between browsers.|ERROR checkDebuggerStatement|Warnings when the 'debugger' keyword is used.|OFF checkEventfulObjectDisposal|[DELETED in v20191111] Warnings about undisposed eventful objects.|OFF checkRegExp|Warnings about weird regular expression literals|OFF checkTypes|Type-checking|WARNING checkVars|Warnings when vars are not declared or declared multiple times in the global scope.|ERROR